jhotmann/tasker-phone-modes/README.md

 ### Customize config files
 The base.config file should be used as a template for new config files.
 I have also included several of my config files as examples that you can modify to your needs.
 I would recommend using a comptuer for this.
+Once you are satisfied with your configuration, copy your config files to /sdcard/Tasker/ModeConfigs (Which is the default, you can also specify a different location during the setup) and begin playing around with your different modes.

 base.config
 ```json